Procedures for Demo Day

 At the start, we are all in the main room.
 I offer introductions.
 I open the breakout rooms.
 Students go to their assigned rooms.
 (Guests will also go to the room featuring the student they want to listen to.)
 Chat politely.
 I will then issue a breakout room message saying to start.
 The A student presents her work for about 4 minutes.
 The B student asks a lot of questions.
 So do the guests.

 After three and a half minutes, I send a Message saying: 30 seconds left.
-At four minutes, I message “Switch Rooms!”
+At four minutes, I message “New Presenter!”

-Please switch rooms when I ask you to!
+Please switch presenters when I ask you to!

 Advice for Guests

-You need three things: a Zoom link for Demo Day, the breakout room number in which your student is presenting, and whether she is in Group A (presenting first) or Group B (presenting second).
+You need two things: a Zoom link for Demo Day and the breakout room number in which your student is presenting.

 But please be flexible!
 We sometimes need a student to switch breakout rooms and/or switch from Group A to B. In Zoom, you should be able to see all the rooms (and who is in them) if you are having trouble finding your student.

-You can also leave early, once you have seen your student present.
+You can also leave early, once you have seen your student present a time or two.
 (Many parents and grandparents like to watch their student present more than once.
 This is encouraged.)
 You are also welcome to check out other student presentations.
 Just move to any other breakout room whenever you like.

 Most importantly: ASK LOTS OF QUESTIONS!